Anglicans Online

 FCE (Evangelical Connexion)/A Connexion of Covenanting Churches

 Formed in 2004 to adhere to the 1927 union of the Free Church of England (est. 1844), and the Reformed Episcopal Church of Great Britain and Ireland (est. 1876).
-Unlike the Free Church of England, this group rejects Freemasonry as incompatible with Christianity.
+This group rejects Freemasonry as incompatible with Christianity, and asserts that its position in this regard differs from that of some similar churches.
 Its doctrinal standards are the 39 Articles of Religion (revised) and the 1785 Book of Common Prayer.

 Federation of Anglican Churches in the Americas